 Now, you can book Emirates First Class Flights starting at roughly 135,000 miles and just $160 or so in fees.

-But in my case, I booked with a stash of Alaska miles.
+But in my case, I booked with a stash of Alaska miles – which is no longer an option, sadly.
 After searching the Alaska Airlines website and finding Emirates award availability, I was able to book my flight for 150,000 Alaska Airlines miles and $19.50 of taxes and fees.

 On the day I booked my flight, the cash price was almost $16,000 for the same one-way flight.
 Needless to say, I was pleased with this redemption of my Alaska Airlines miles.

 Emirates First Class Lounge at LAX

 I took a positioning flight from my home airport of Minneapolis-St. Paul (MSP) to catch my Emirates first class flight from Los Angeles (LAX) to Dubai (DXB).
 After arriving at LAX, I took a transfer from Terminal 2 to the Tom Bradley International Terminal (TBIT) – the terminal where Emirates departs.

 Emirates operates a satellite lounge for both business and first-class passengers which is also located in TBIT.
 It is located on level six – two levels up from the main concourse.
 We had a fair amount of time to kill before boarding so we headed straight for the lounge.